Expert Guides

 Increasing the price on products higher in sugar has seen a reduced demand in many cases(12).
 This shows there is room for a shift of tariff and promotions towards healthier products(13).

-Diets rich in plant-based foods, with fewer animal sources are the most beneficial for health and the environment[15].
-Our focus is on modest amounts of fish, meat and dairy foods.
+Diets rich in plant-based foods, with fewer animal sources are the most beneficial for health and the environment [14].
+Our focus is on modest amounts of fish, meat, and dairy foods.
 Where fish, meat and dairy products are served the focus is on seasonality and high welfare foods.
+To help our customers make more sustainable choices we have introduced carbon badges and further sustainability and nutrition training for our teams to improve their practises, encourage the use of seasonal product in order to produce more sustainable minded recipes/menus

-Ten million tonnes of food and drink is wasted annually in the food chain, hospitality being responsible for 17%[16].
-In workplace catering, food waste costs £44 million each year, 45% from preparation, 21% from spoilage, and 34% from customer plates[17].
+Ten million tonnes of food and drink is wasted annually in the food chain, hospitality and food service being responsible for 16-18% [15].
+In workplace catering, food waste costs £44 million each year, 45% from preparation, 21% from spoilage, and 34% from customer plates [16].

 Ways we aim to reduce food waste include;